Breaking the Silos: How One Doctor is Working to Reshape Medicine

 With her drive to be the best, Aran continued to excel in her major, despite her lack of all-encompassing enthusiasm for it.
 While she was striving to be one of the top students “of all time," she didn’t spend much time thinking about how she would like to apply her skills after school.

 “Then I got to my Ph.D., where I really started using my electrical engineering, but for a biological application...I was an engineer who would get fascinated about biological sciences, “ Aran said.

 It was at this point, Aran says, when “everything came together."
 She realized that electrical engineering could be applied to her true passion.

 The Aran Lab and Biosensing

-After joining KCI in 2017, Aran opened her lab at the school with the goal of integrating biology and technology using electronics.
+After joining KGI in 2017, Aran opened her lab at the school with the goal of integrating biology and technology using electronics.

-Her work is divided into two parts: “In one half, we develop a modern sensor model by integrated sensors.
-In the other half, we basically utilize the sensing technologies for age-associated diseases, such as cancer and neurological diseases.”
+Her work is divided into two parts: “In one half, we develop sensors by integrating biology and modern electronics.
+In the other half, we basically utilize the sensing technologies for disease diagnostics such as age associated diseases, cancers and pandemics."

 One prime example is CRISPR technology, which Aran said is "developed by nature in bacteria as their defense system against viruses.”